viking-saver/windows-itpro-docs/windows/security/book/identity-protection-passwordless-sign-in.md

 ### PIN reset

 The Microsoft PIN Reset Service allows users to reset their forgotten Windows Hello PINs without requiring re-enrollment.
-After registering the service in the Microsoft Entra ID tenant, the capability must be enabled on the Windwos devices using group policy or a device management solution like Microsoft Intune.
+After registering the service in the Microsoft Entra ID tenant, the capability must be enabled on the Windwos devices using group policy or a device management solution like Microsoft Intune<sup>[\[7\]](conclusion.md#footnote7)</sup>.

 Users can initiate a PIN reset from the Windows lock screen or from the sign-in options in Settings.
 The process involves authenticating and completing multifactor authentication to reset the PIN.